Enterotoxigenic Escherichia coli

 Enterotoxigenic Escherichia coli (ETEC) is a type of Escherichia coli and one of the leading bacterial causes of diarrhea in the developing world, as well as the most common cause of travelers' diarrhea.
 Insufficient data exists, but conservative estimates suggest that each year, about 157,000 deaths occur, mostly in children, from ETEC.
-A number of pathogenic isolates are termed ETEC, but the main hallmarks of this type of bacteria are expression of one or more enterotoxins and presence of fimbriae used for attachment to host intestinal cells.
-The bacteria was identified by the Bradley Sack lab in Kolkata in 1968.
+A number of pathogenic isolates are termed ETEC, but the main hallmarks of this type of bacterium are expression of one or more enterotoxins and presence of fimbriae used for attachment to host intestinal cells.
+The bacterium was identified by the Bradley Sack lab in Kolkata in 1968.

 Signs and symptoms

 Infection with ETEC can cause profuse, watery diarrhea with no blood or leukocytes and abdominal cramping.
 Fever, nausea with or without vomiting, chills, loss of appetite, headache, muscle aches and bloating can also occur, but are less common.

+Pathogenic factors

+Attachment

+ETEC use fimbrial colonization factor (CF) or coli surface (CS) antigens to attach to enterocytes in the upper small intestine.
+There are several types of CF antigens; the same is true of CS.

 Enterotoxins

+ETEC send toxins into target cells after successful attachment.
 Enterotoxins produced by ETEC include heat-labile enterotoxin (LT) and heat-stable enterotoxin (ST).